aevrah/100-days-of-code/log.md

 **Today's Progress**: Finished the fifth challenge in ['JavaScript30 by Wes Bos'](https://javascript30.com/) of creating a flex box gallery using CSS and vanilla JS.

 ### Days 34-35: February 3-4, 2018
-**Today's Progress**: Worked more on the NASA API challenge for the JavaScript and React for Developers course from @cassidoo.
-It's now working, but have to add the extras requested from the course
-Finished the fifth challenge in ['JavaScript30 by Wes Bos'](https://javascript30.com/) of creating a flex box gallery using CSS and vanilla JS.

-Days 34-35: Worked more on the @NASA API challenge for Cassidy William's Udemy course ['JavaScript and React for Developers: Master the Essentials'](https://www.udemy.com/js-and-react-for-devs).
+**Today's Progress**: Worked more on the NASA API challenge for Cassidy William's Udemy course ['JavaScript and React for Developers: Master the Essentials'](https://www.udemy.com/js-and-react-for-devs).
 It's now working, but have to add the extras requested from the course.

 <!--### Day 0: February 30, 2016 (Example 2)